HectorENevarez/FaceRecognitionLock/client/README.md

 # Client Side

+## Dependencies
+To run the server side scripts the following requirements are needed:
+* Python 3.3+
+* RPIO.GPIO
+* picamera

 ## The Client is composed of 3 main scripts, each ran on the Raspberry Pi:
 1. CS530_Project.py
 2. snap.py